 The Precision Metal Components Segment has an indefinite lived intangible asset not subject to amortization of \$900 related to the value of the trade names of Whirlaway.
-There are no indicators of impairment for this indefinite lived intangible asset as of June 30, 2012.
+The intangible asset balance is tested for impairment on an annual basis during the fourth quarter and between annual tests if a triggering event occurs.
+There are no indicators of impairment for this indefinite lived intangible asset as of September 30, 2012.